 Even your landscape could use a modern touch with the smart landscape sprinkler systems.
 These innovations use applications like Google maps to determine the location of your landscape, as well as track rainfall and local weather which can affect your plants.
 The system also can determine which plants need more water and how often, and which plants do not.
 You can also remotely control the sprinkler system, ensuring that the plants stay hydrated even when you’re away.
 What a way to keeping your landscape alive and your water bill down!

-One might think that a doorbell is a trivial thing in the house, but when convenience and security is an utmost concern, the smart doorbell is going to be an investment.
-The smart doorbell has a high definition camera that connects to your smartphone via Wi-Fi.
+One might think that a doorbell is a trivial thing in the house, but when convenience and security are an utmost concern, the smart doorbell is going to be an investment.
+The smart doorbell has a high-definition camera that connects to your smartphone via Wi-Fi.
 See who’s outside your house even before you open the door, giving you the option to not answer for unwanted visitors.
 Most of these devices also come with motion detection sensors and infrared features so you can see at night and get alerts for possible intrusions.

 Water Leak Sensor